 - If you are interested in an honor, please contact the synagogue office.
 You can also let the greeters and/or ushers know you would like an honor when you arrive at services.

-- While children’s services will be offered with both in person and virtual options, there will be no babysitting available.
+- Children’s services will be offered in person only; there will be no babysitting available.

 - If you plan on participating on Zoom, you may come to Adath any time before the holidays to pick up a mahzor (High Holy Day prayer book).